|

 affidavit filed by IRS Special Agent Robert Salisbury.
 A

-that was difficult to sell, "they would make Fred buy it,"
+was difficult to sell, "they would make Fred buy it," according to

-according to the affidavit.
-Michael Levin, a company official accused of
+the affidavit.
+Michael Levin, a company official accused of participating in

 consulting work.
 Court records allege the Monems